AssuranceMaladieSec/AD-description-password-finder/README.md

 ```
 ## Use of impacket

-This tool uses a modify version of the [`secretdump`](https://github.com/SecureAuthCorp/impacket/blob/master/impacket/examples/secretsdump.py) code from the [Impacket](https://github.com/SecureAuthCorp/impacket) library to retrieve information from the ntds.
+This tool uses a modified version of the [`secretdump`](https://github.com/SecureAuthCorp/impacket/blob/master/impacket/examples/secretsdump.py) code from the [Impacket](https://github.com/SecureAuthCorp/impacket) library.

 Impacket is a tool from SECUREAUTH LABS.
 Copyright (C) 2022 SecureAuth Corporation.
 All rights reserved.